confluentinc/event-streaming-patterns/docs/event/event-standardizer.md

 # Event Standardizer
-A variety of traditional and [Event Processing Applications](../event-processing/event-processing-application.md) will need to exchange [Events](../event/event.md) across [Event Streams](../event-stream/event-stream.md).
-Downstream [Event Processing Applications](../event-processing/event-processing-application.md) will require standardized data formats in order to properly process [Events](../event/event.md) of different formats.
+In most businesses, a variety of traditional and [Event Processing Applications](../event-processing/event-processing-application.md) need to exchange [Events](../event/event.md) across [Event Streams](../event-stream/event-stream.md).
+Downstream [Event Processing Applications](../event-processing/event-processing-application.md) will require standardized data formats in order to properly process these Events.
+However, the reality of having many sources for these Events often results in the lack of such standards or in different interpretations of the same standard.

 ## Problem
 How do I process [Events](../event/event.md) that are semantically equivalent, but arrive in different formats?